Ti-ger/Last_Hop_Attack/README.md

 ```

 ## Artifact Evaluation
-This section includes all the steps required to evaluate your artifact's functionality and validate your paper's key results and claims.
-Therefore, highlight your paper's main results and claims in the first subsection.
-And describe the experiments that support your claims in the subsection after that.

 ### Main Results and Claims
-List all your paper's results and claims that are supported by your submitted artifacts.

 #### Main Result 1: The Receiver Anonymity Set quickly decays when multiple epochs are observed
 See Section 2.5 Multiple Epochs; Figure 2 and Experiment 1 (lasthop_anonymity_sets.py -> data/easis.csv)